Yehorf21/LeanIt-client/README.md

 ## Overview

-An English learning platform, an English guide for those who want to learn more, or an interesting non-profitable start-up - call it whatever.
+An English learning platform, an English guide for those who want to learn more, or an interesting non-profitable start-up - the title is up to you.
+I worked with a talented team of developers from other tech areas to bring this platform to be.
+Hope you enjoy it!

 ## Table of Contents